nigelbayliss/optimizer-examples/automatic_spm/background-verfied-19c/README.md

 To run the scenario, log into a DBA account and run the script "example.sql"

 WARNING!
 To make the test re-runnable, the AWR repository is purged for 5 days back
          so that the test query is removed.
+See "pawr.sql".

 DISCLAIMER:
 - These scripts are provided for educational purposes only.